zenphantom/ml-git/docs/mlgit_internals.md

 <summary> <code>ml-git repository config push </code></summary>
 This command will do all the processing to create a new version of the configuration file on the configured remote.

 This processing includes executing the git add, git commit, and git push commands.
-After execution the user will be able to observe the update of the configuration file in the Git repository.
+After execution, the user will be able to observe the update of the configuration file in the Git repository.
 </details>

 <details markdown="1">